isramos/synthea/README.md

 ### Development node:

-If you need to change the node.js server code, here's a reminder how to build and run:
+If you need to change the node.js server code, here's a reminder on how to build and run:

 Build: `docker build -t my-synthea .`
 Run: `docker run -d -p 8000:80 my-synthea`